lukaszklusek/fury-journey/README.md

 # fury-journey
 From experience

-Some code with help me on my career.
+Some code, help me on my career.